 “I entered a long, narrow room, upon the floor of which were rows of what at first sight appeared to be coffins.
 On closer inspection, however, I found the were simply wooden bunks, in which the homeless people slept.
 These bunks were about forty in number, and were placed endways against the walls, leaving a free passage down the centre of the room.
 They contained neither mattress nor covers — a necessary arrangement … both on the score of cleanliness and economy.”

 One sandwich seller named John Fosh fell upon hard times and purchased a four penny coffin in 1891.
-When asked about it, he gave this interesting description to the newspaper reporter:
+When asked about it, he gave this interesting description:

 “Fourpence for a doss.
 Salvation Army, Horseferry Road, a coffin bed and a leather blanket; but it’s warm enough; the room is with steam pipes.
 At seven at night you goes in and gets some coffee and a bit of bread.
 When you goes out at seven in the morning you gets some more coffee and a bit more bread.
 Them and the doss is fourpence – and very good for the money.”